-The hotel’s $10 million renovation is scheduled to be completed in March 2017.
+The hotel’s $10 million renovation was completed in April 2017.
 The top-to-bottom transformation will incorporate both Spanish and Mediterranean elements, including ornate ironwork and colorful tiles.
 The ambitious remodeling effort is in line with the hotel’s goal of providing guests “a sense of place.”
 This includes amenities like luxuriously comfortable mattresses as well as subtle details such as the Valencia-brand candles’ signature scent in the lobby and the tranquil view of the River Walk.
 “This is not something our guests can get at a property around the corner.
 The unforgettable experience of staying at Hotel Valencia Riverwalk is one that our guests look forward to repeating,” says Trent Freeman, general manager.

 Located in the heart of the action on the Riverwalk, the Westin has extra-large rooms and suites.
 The hotel even provides special beds for the family dog.
 The Woodhouse Day Spa offers massages, manicures and facial treatments to help you relax.
 The heated outdoor pool has a breathtaking view of the Tower of the Americas.